pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 #mermaid
 - Q: Excuse me, could you please tell me the way to Bonder café?
 - A: Go straight and take a right at the traffic light.
 Then walk for 50 meters and take the first left and the third shop is your destination.
--Q: I am sorry.
+- Q: I am sorry.
 I didn’t understand.
 Could you please repeat that?

+---

 # phrases to convey why you didn’t understand